Drone Referring Localization: An Efficient Heterogeneous Spatial Feature Interaction Method For UAV Self-Localization: Model Analysis

-In the model training phase, a larger input scale generally represents richer information.
-In UAV localization tasks, high-resolution input images can provide more spatial information.
-To test this hypothesis, we conduct two sets of comparison experiments on input images of different scales.
-One group is to control the UAV image scale as 112 pixels and change the satellite image scale (272$\rightarrow$432 pixels; stride=32), and the experimental results are shown in Fig. \ref{figure_input_scale}(b).
-The other group is to control the satellite image scale as 400 pixels and change the UAV image scale (80$\rightarrow$160 pixels; stride=16), and the experimental results are shown in Fig. \ref{figure_input_scale}(a).
-It is well known that the inference time increases as the input scale increases.
-Additional, we counted the curves of inference time as shown in Fig. \ref{figure_input_scale}(c)(d).
-It is worth noting that the effect of image scale variation of UAV on the inference time is smaller, mainly because the image scale of UAV is smaller compared with that of satellite images.
-The results are largely consistent with expectations, and we can conclude that the resolution of model inputs can directly affect the accuracy of localization in UAV localization tasks.
-In the process of practical application, one can choose the appropriate input scale ratio according to one's hardware equipment, and the indicator in Fig. \ref{figure_input_scale} can serve as a reference.
-The satellite image and UAV image scales used in this paper are 400 and 112 pixels, respectively.
+High-resolution input can provide more fine-grained information.
+We conduct two sets of comparison experiments on input images.
+One group is to control the UAV image scale as 128 pixels and change the satellite image scale (320$\rightarrow$448 pixels; stride=32), The other group is to control the satellite image scale as 384 pixels and change the UAV image scale (96$\rightarrow$160 pixels; stride=16).
+The results are shown in \ref{figure_input_scale}(a)(b), we can conclude that as the input scale increases, the positioning performance generally shows a positive correlation trend.
+Additionally, the inference time is counted in Fig. \ref{figure_input_scale}(c)(d).
+It can be seen that the effect of the image scale variation of UAV on the inference time is smaller, mainly because the image scale of UAV is much smaller compared to satellite.
+Last, the resolutions of satellite and UAV images used for our baseline are 384 and 128 pixels, respectively.